 This session looks at the main habitats in Scotland; woodland, lochs, rivers and wetlands, mountains, heaths and bogs, coasts and seas, farmland and croftland, and urban.
 Children will learn the identifying characteristics of each habitat and discover how animals and plants are adapted to each one.

-If you have scheduled your P4-7 classes and there is time remaining we also offer 'Brodie the Beaver' for P1-3 and 'Adventures of Polly the Puffin' for Nursery.
+If you have scheduled your P4-7 classes and there is time remaining we also offer 30 minute sessions for P1-3: 'Busy Beavers' and 'Skulls, Teeth and Diet' and a 15 minute puppet story 'Adventures of Polly the Puffin' for Nursery groups.